danwoods/JSNAD-study-guide/content/01-Streams/README.md

 ## Use Cases

-- Networking - Or any variable speed read/write data source
+- Networking - Or any variable speed read/write data source (in networking this is due to network speed)

 ## Common Errors